musevlt/mpdaf/obj/source/user_manual_cube.rst

 =========

-:func:`mpdaf.obj.Cube.copy` returns a new copy of a Cube object.
+:func:`mpdaf.obj.Cube.copy` copies Cube object in a new one and returns it.

 :func:`mpdaf.obj.Cube.info` prints information.